zhongzhou1/dPantherAzureTranslate/README.md

 In this case we use "English","Chinese","Spanish" as default translate languages, you can also find more language support for Translator Text API: https://docs.microsoft.com/en-us/azure/cognitive-services/Translator/language-support

+### DownloadMusicTracks
+You can find codes in the **MusicTracks.py**

+In this case, we used youtube_dl tool to download, you can find supported sites: https://ytdl-org.github.io/youtube-dl/supportedsites.html